m3verma/m3verma.github.io/Machine_Learning/Book_HandsonML_Oreilly/Chapter_1.md

 This is where the Linear Regression algorithm comes in: you feed it your training examples and it finds the parameters that make the linear model fit best to your data.
 This is called **training** the model.
 In our case the algorithm finds that the optimal parameter values are θ<sub>0</sub> = 4.85 and θ<sub>1</sub> = 4.91 × 10–5.

-Python code that loads the data, prepares it,6 creates a scatterplot for visualization, and then trains a linear model and makes a prediction.
+Python code that loads the data, prepares it, creates a scatterplot for visualization, and then trains a linear model and makes a prediction.

 ```python
 import matplotlib.pyplot as plt